|

 You can find fairly good, old, used, food and non-food grade totes, but what you might get is short-lived totes with possibly environmental or leaking issues costing extra to repair and maintain or main shut-off valve issues.
 If you want the best for your family, plants or project long term with no issues, buy a new food grade tote for a few dollars more and you will not be sorry or disappointed and your tote will have a resale value in the future.

-You might need a base for the tote.
-The base should be 40" x 48".
+The tote base should be 40" wide and 48" long.
 The height of the base matters in natural gravity psi and comfortability or preference to access the water faucet without constant bending.
 The tote placed on the edge of a raised porch can work as well.
 We have built two types of tote bases that work very nicely:

 - BLOCKS: Several 6" x 8" x 16" concrete blocks stacked to desired height with three 2" x 6" x 48" pressure treated boards on top of the 3 rows of concrete block.
 Concrete blocks are fast and do not require any drilling, sawing, or deck screws, but are heavy to handle and can be more expensive than a wooden built frame depending on how high you need to go.
 One row for 8" height requires 9 concrete blocks, two rows for 16" requires 18, three rows for 24" requires 27 blocks and so on.
 Cost adds up quickly to about $50.